navneet-17/Ecommerce-ScalerBackendProject/userservice/Auth_Notes.md

       base64UrlEncode(payload),
       secret)

-        * The secret is a string which is known only to the server and client, and it will be used to encode and decode JWT token.
+        * The secret is a string that is known only to the server and client, and it will be used to encode and decode JWT token.

 * We have data in the payload that we are trying to encrypt with the cryptographic algorithm mentioned in the header.